ballinfrfr/termaCode/README.md

 # to save files

-:q to save as out.txt
+:q to quit and save as out.txt

 :wq [filename].[ext goes here] without the brackets